 The STEAM learning continuum is a sequence of skills that build in complexity from one level to the next.
 Initial skills provide the foundation of background knowledge necessary in order to begin learning skills at the next level.
 The learning skills are cumulative.
 The infographic below illustrates how the learning continuum is organized, beginning with STEAM pillar e.g. Technology, then core learning objectives, and then key concepts under this pillar.
 Each key concept, for example Coding, is divided into four levels of complexity, loosely aligned with grades 3 to 6 with learning objectives and outcomes mapped to the concept level; and inturn to game activites.

 You can download the STEAM Learning Continuum here for your school’s STEM and STEAM programs

 A curriculum guide, lesson planes and other supporting materials including knowledgebase, FAQ and Teacher’s forum will be available soon

 Teacher Feedback is very Important to Us

 Are you already part of a STEAM school?
-For teachers already teaching STEAM education feedback is very important to us.
-The STEAM craft Edu team are always looking to improve and evolve the STEAM curriculum Including adding new quests and activities to the planetears game as a part of regular updates. we’d love to here feedback from the teachers community to help Improve Planeteers.
+For teachers already teaching STEAM education, your feedback is important to us.
+The STEAM Craft Edu team is always looking to improve and evolve the STEAM curriculum, including addition of new quests and activities to the Planeteers game as part of regular updates.
+We’d love to hear feedback from the teacher community to help improve Planeteers.

 Simply email us our educational team